Python Turtle - Lesson 4

 22draw_poly(length, sides)

-• Predict what you think will happen
+Predict what you think will happen then run your code and check if your prediction was correct

 • draw different shapes